Tuesday, June 10, 2025

 7. No Animal Parts, Blood, Fluids, or Breeding Services

-Craigslist prohibits ads for animal parts, blood, fluids, or breeding/stud services for any household pets, including dogs, cats, birds, reptiles, rodents, amphibians, or fish.
+craigslist prohibits ads for animal parts, blood, fluids, or breeding/stud services for any household pets, including dogs, cats, birds, reptiles, rodents, amphibians, or fish.
 Such ads will be flagged and removed.

 8. No Pet Sales Allowed

-Selling household pets (e.g., dogs, cats, primates, birds, rodents, reptiles, amphibians, fish) is strictly prohibited on Craigslist.
+Selling household pets (e.g., dogs, cats, primates, birds, rodents, reptiles, amphibians, fish) is strictly prohibited on craigslist.
 Only rehoming with reasonable, justified fees or free adoptions are allowed.

 9. Rescues and Shelters Must Follow the Same Rules

-Rescue organizations and shelters must adhere to all Craigslist pet policies, including transparent fees and proper categorization.
+Rescue organizations and shelters must adhere to all craigslist pet policies, including transparent fees and proper categorization.
 Over-posting or repetitive ads may lead to flagging for spamming.
 Limit posts to avoid overwhelming the platform and ensure fair use.

-10. Disclaimer These helpful guidelines are my own.
+11. Disclaimer These helpful guidelines are my own.
 These are not endorsed or created by craigslist.
 Just like all help in flag forum 3, this is my interpretation of the rules, and my opinion on what works for pet ads.
 None of the help you receive in flag help forum 3 guarantees your community will accept your ad.